APC leader lauds Akeredolu over Operation Amotekun – The Sun Nigeria

 He commended Governor Akeredolu for standing by the side of the masses despite the forces against the establishment of the security outfit.

-He said the sterling performances of Governor Akeredolu and the courage he has exhibited in leading the people are some of the reasons the Governor will be re-elected for a second term in Office.
+He said the sterling performances of Akeredolu and the courage he has exhibited in leading the people are some of the reasons the governor will be re-elected for a second term in office.

-He said the performances of the Governor in the last three and half years led to his endorsement by different categories of people in the state.
+The governor’s performances in the last three and half years, he said, led to his endorsement by different categories of people in the state.

-The APC leader admonished the corps officers to live above board while assuring them of the cooperation and support of the people across the state.
+The APC leader called on the corps officers to live above board while assuring them of the cooperation and support of the people across the state.

 Leave a Reply